SeongchunYang/renv_to_docker/README.md

 ## Other renv + docker implemenetations

-There a few tips out there regarding the simultaneous use of both.
+There are a few tips out there regarding the simultaneous use of both.

 renv itself has a [recommendation](https://rstudio.github.io/renv/articles/docker.html) laid out on their github page.
 This particular recommendation puts forward a way to use the system cache of renv to build the docker image in such a way that the docker will use the pre-installed packages on your host instead of downloading them from scratch.